nikopol/querytext.js/README.md

 constructors:

-    querytext()          // get empty querytext object
-    querytext("query")   // get querytext object with a parsed query querytext({          // get an object object with options:
+  querytext()          // get empty querytext object querytext("query")   // get a querytext object with a parsed query querytext({          // get a querytext object object with options:
-        sensisitive: false,//   case sensitive (default=false)
+    sensitive: false,  //   case sensitive (default=false)
     wholeword: true,   //   whole word only (default=true)
     unaccent: true,    //   accent unsensitive (default=true)
-        matches: false,    //   want matched words with their position
+    matches: true ,    //   want matched words with their position (default=true)
+                       //     set it to false if you don't need highlighting or
+                       //     matches positions
     debug: false,      //   console debugging ouput (default=false)
     query: "query"     //   query string
   })                   // return a querytext object

 querytext object methods:

-    parse('query'); //return {error:"msg",pos:12} or the
+  parse('query');    // return {error:"msg",pos:offset} or the
-                    //querytext object
+                     // querytext object

-    normalize();    //return the normalized query as string
+  normalize();       // return the normalized query as string

-    match('text');  //test if the text match the query
+  match('text');     // test if the text match the query
-                    //if matches flag is true =>
+                     // if matches flag is true =>
-                    //   return { word:[pos1,pos2], ... } or false
+                     //    return an array of matches :
+                           [ { txt:"match", ofs:match_offset_in_bytes, pos:word_num } ...]
-                    //if matches flag is false =>
+                     // if matches flag is false =>
                      //    return true or false

-    dump();         //return a string dump of the query tree
+  dump();            // return a string dump of the query tree
-                    //(called after match, its include each
+                     // (called after match, its include each
                      // nodes results)

   highlight('text','before','after',ishtml)
-                    //highlight a text with the query, inserting
+                     // highlight a text with the query, inserting
-                    //'before' and 'after' around each matching node.
+                     // 'before' and 'after' around each matching node.
-                    //important: option "matches" must have been set
-                    //to use this function.
-                    //return the text higlighted
+                     // return the text higlighted

   highlightml(DOMelement,'before','after')
-                    //highlight a DOM tree with the query, inserting
+                     // highlight a DOM tree with the query, inserting
-                    //'before' and 'after' around each matching node.
+                     // 'before' and 'after' around each matching node.
-                    //important: option "matches" must have been set
-                    //to use this function.
-                    //return the DOMelement higlighted
+                     // return the DOMelement higlighted

 match usages: